Baton Rogue

 • Call an attorney

-Additionally, collecting and safeguarding evidence from the accident site can be crucial for any future legal proceedings.
-Photographs, witness statements, and official reports form the backbone of any injury case.
+If you can, try to collect and/or save any evidence from the accident, as this can be crucial for any future legal proceedings.
+Photographs, witness statements, and official reports often form the backbone of a personal injury case.
 At Clayton, Frugé & Ward, we guide clients through this process, ensuring nothing is overlooked.
-Our attorneys can put together a powerful case on your behalf.
+Our attorneys can help gather evidence, protect your rights, and put together a powerful case on your behalf.

 Why You Need an Experienced Industrial Accident Attorney in Baton Rouge

-If you want a chance at the resources necessary to rebuild your life, you need to have a proven trial law firm on your side.
+If you want a chance at the resources necessary to rebuild your life, it's wise to have a proven trial law firm on your side.
 Because Clayton, Frugé & Ward has secured over a billion dollars in verdicts and settlements, companies know to take us seriously—which means they’ll know to take your claim seriously.

 It all begins with a free case consultation.
 Call (225) 209-9943 or send us an online message to schedule a time to talk with a Baton Rouge industrial accident attorney.